qasimwarraich/cli-tutor/pkg/lesson/lessons/lesson4.md

 You may have the feeling that issuing commands is very tedious, time-consuming and hard to get right.
 This requirement for commands to be stated perfectly is one of the biggest obstacles to new command line users.
-Let's overcome this hardship and look into some cool in built shell features designed to make your life a little easier.
+Let's overcome this hardship and look into some cool in-built shell features designed to make your life a little easier.

 Type `n` or `next` and hit enter to continue.